-A City of Markham election sign

-permit is required for candidates and registered third parties to put up election signs on private property and at designated local road intersections within Markham.
+A City of Markham election sign permit, candidates and registered third parties may put up election signs on private property and at designated local road intersections within Markham.

 A Region of York election sign permit is required to place signs at designated regional road intersections within Markham.